-We were able to access flat 5 and confirmed the entrance door is a notional FD60S fire door hung on 2 pair hinges fitted with combined intumescent and cold smoke seals and a self-closing device.
-The door has excessive gaps between the door and the frame which may allow cold smoke and the products of combustion to pass in a fire situation.
+We were able to access flat 10, accessed from the common stairwell on the day of the visit.
+We noted the entrance door has excessive gaps between the door and frame which may allow the products of combustion to pass in a fire situation.

+NAME OF TAXABLE PARTY OF TAXABLE PARTY.

 Date First Identified: 20/02/23

 Date of FRA: 20/02/23

 Rectify Within: (months) 6

 Budget Cost: £35